AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >[!NOTE]
 >
 >When lacking the configuration for HTTP Header Caching, the Dispatcher stores only the HTML code of the page - it does not store the HTTP headers.
-This can be an issue if you use different encodings within your website, as these may get lost.
-To enable HTTP Header Caching, see [Configuring the Dispatcher Cache.](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher-configuration.html)
+This scenario can be an issue if you use different encodings within your website, as these pages may get lost.
+To enable HTTP Header Caching, see [Configuring the Dispatcher Cache.](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en)

 >[!NOTE]
 >
 >Locating the document root of your web server on network-attached storage (NAS) causes performance degradation.
-Also, when a document root that is located on NAS is shared between multiple web servers, intermittant locks can occur when replication actions are performed.
+Also, when a document root on NAS is shared between multiple web servers, intermittent locks can occur when replication actions are performed.

 >[!NOTE]
 >
 >The Dispatcher stores the cached document in a structure equal to the requested URL.
 >
->There can be OS-level limitations for length of file name; i.e. if you have an URL with a lot of selectors.
+>There can be OS-level limitations for length of file name.
+That is, if you have a URL with numerous selectors.

 ### Methods for Caching

 The Dispatcher has two primary methods for updating the cache content when changes are made to the website.

-* **Content Updates** remove the pages that have changed, as well as files that are directly associated with them.
+* **Content Updates** remove the pages that have changed, and files that are directly associated with them.
-* **Auto-Invalidation** automatically invalidates those parts of the cache that may be out of date after an update. i.e. it effectively flags relevant pages as being out of date, without deleting anything.
+* **Auto-Invalidation** automatically invalidates those parts of the cache that may be out of date after an update.
+That is, it effectively flags relevant pages as being out of date, without deleting anything.

 ### Content Updates

 In a content update, one or more AEM documents change.
 AEM sends a syndication request to the Dispatcher, which updates the cache accordingly:

-1. It deletes the modified file(s) from the cache.
+1. It deletes the modified files from the cache.
 1. It deletes all files that start with the same handle from the cache.
 For example, if the file /en/index.html is updated, all the files that start with /en/index. are deleted.
-This mechanism allows you to design cache-efficient sites, especially in regard to picture navigations.
+This mechanism allows you to design cache-efficient sites, especially about picture navigation.
-1. It *touches* the so-called **statfile**; this updates the timestamp of the statfile to indicate the date of the last change.
+1. It *touches* the so-called **statfile**, which updates the timestamp of the statfile to indicate the date of the last change.

 The following points should be noted:

-* Content Updates are typically used in conjunction with an authoring system which "knows" what must be replaced.
+* Content Updates are typically used with an authoring system which "knows" what must be replaced.
 * Files that are affected by a content update are removed, but not replaced immediately.
-The next time such a file is requested, the Dispatcher fetches the new file from the AEM instance and places it in the cache, thereby overwriting the old content.
+The next time such a file is requested, the Dispatcher fetches the new file from the AEM instance and places it in the cache, overwriting the old content.
 * Typically, automatically generated pictures that incorporate text from a page are stored in picture files starting with the same handle - thus ensuring that the association exists for deletion.
 For example, you may store the title text of the page mypage.html as the picture mypage.titlePicture.gif in the same folder.
 This way the picture is automatically deleted from the cache each time the page is updated, so you can be sure that the picture always reflects the current version of the page.
 * You may have several statfiles, for example one per language folder.
 If a page is updated, AEM looks for the next parent folder containing a statfile, and *touches* that file.